AbdulMoghni/Hacker-rank-solution/README.md

 # Hacker-rank-solution
-It is helpfull for new commer in competetive coding to under stand the code This will help the beginners to get an idea of competitive coding.
+It is helpful for newcomer in competitive coding to understand the code This will help the beginners to get an idea of competitive coding.